Full Stack Development & Advanced Front End Course

 Code Institute aims to get you a job in tech.
 To do this, we have gathered a fantastic career services team.
 Their role is to get you a tech job after you finish the programme.
 At present, 98% of Code Institute graduates are employed within 1 year of graduating.
 A lot of this success comes from the assistance of our careers team.
 Our careers team will help you with;

 Code Institute’s Tutor Support is second to none.
 This team is there to help with any technical queries that you may have on the course content.
-They are available to help from 8 am to 11 pm (UTC), during week days.
-They are also available from 9 am to 5 pm (UTC) over weekends.
+They are available to help from 8 am to 11 pm (UTC+1), during week days.
+They are also available from 9 am to 5 pm (UTC+1) over weekends.

 Individual mentors are available to offer one-on-one support to our students as they work on their projects.
-Our mentors are professionals who have years of experience in the tech industry.
+Our mentors are professionals in the tech industry.
 They are not employed directly by Code Institute.
 They offer best-practice advice to students on their projects.
 They know what tech employers want to see.

 Code Institute has a community made up of thousands of students and graduates.
 Our students and alumni can work together and speak to each other daily.
 We use our Slack channels to allow our community to stay in touch with each other.
 We regularly hold webinars, hackathons, and more to promote the growth of this community.
 Remember, everyone in this programme is going through the same course.